Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   > [Info] The completeness is calculated by considering the number of missing required fields.
 As the required fields are defined individually for each attribute set set, it can vary from one product to another.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *show empty required attributes only*
-  Activate this toggle to display only the missing required fields in the *Attributes* tab for this product.
-By default, the toggle is inactive.
+  Enable this toggle to display only the missing required fields in the *Attributes* tab for this product.
+By default, the toggle is disabled.
 The toggle is only displayed if at least one required field is missing.

 - *Sets*
   Click the drop-down list to change the attribute set (attribute set) for the product.
 All available attribute sets are displayed in the drop-down list.
 The currently selected attribute set is highlighted in bold.